agersant/crystal/docs/api/scene/index.md

 Scenes are also meant to be the central point where other crystal features (ECS, loading maps, etc.) are brought together into one cohesive whole.

-The example below illustrates a very simple title screen scene, which draws a text and moves to a different scene when any key is pressed.
+The example below illustrates a title screen scene, which draws a text and moves to a different scene when any key is pressed.

 ```lua
 local TitleScreen = Class("TitleScreen", crystal.Scene);